 - 1. Ensuring the company's task order awards under OASIS SB are contractually in compliance with OASIS SB (See Section H.3.) - 2.
 Ensuring all data within the CPRM is current, accurate, and complete (See Section G.3.2.) - 3.
 Ensuring contract administrative functions and meeting all the performance reporting and compliance standards listed under Section F.4., are maintained - 4.
 Being ultimately responsible for ensuring that all contractual agreements, including modifications, are negotiated and put in place expeditiously - 5.
-Being ultimately responsible for ensuring that all task order invoicing is accurate and timely - Attending all OASIS SB Program Management Review Meetings (PMR) and other OASIS SB meetings as scheduled
+Being ultimately responsible for ensuring that all task order invoicing is accurate and timely - 6.
+Ensuring at least one of the Key Personnel attends all OASIS SB Program Management Review (PMR) Meetings and other OASIS SB meetings as scheduled